ORIGIN

 EVOLUTION

-At that same open mic, I also performed a second new poem “Fabulously Fat”.
+At that same poetry night, I also performed a second new poem “Fabulously Fat”.
 It uses two voices to explore fat shaming and clinical obesity.
 Afterwards I was told I could never again perform that piece in their space, and “No, I don’t want to discuss it.”
+Shortly after that, I had my beta membership – which management had invited and encouraged me to apply for, and had expeditiously granted me – cancelled, and my key taken away.

-These were two comeback poems written after a long grief-filled silence (in the preceding eight years I’d lost my mother – June; my best friend in Victoria – Gloria; my childhood friend in England – Jane; then my guy – Lyle) and both poems were silenced by the communities that should have held them.
+These were two comeback poems written after a long grief-filled silence (in the preceding eight years I’d lost my mother – June; my best friend in Victoria – Gloria; my childhood friend in England – Jane; then my guy – Lyle) and both poems were silenced by communities I’d trusted as an artist, and that should have held them.
 I truly felt oppressed.

 I put Fabulously Fat aside, and kept working BegonY’as.
 In 2025 I took it public again, improvising live with musicians at NorthPark Open Mic.
 Afterwards a woman sang the finale back to me, and I knew my poem was starting to find its path.
-Every subsequent performance has refined it further: audience members prompted me to shift banishing ‘isms’ to the Oppressor Alphabet; one person called for more rhymes in the introduction; another told me I need to tell them I’d made the costume.
-The linked video (scroll to the end of this post to find the link) shows the first part of the performance has become, the results of my working with their feedback.
-This responsiveness to audience is characteristic of how I work, and how BegonY’as grows.
+I then started taking it to Victoria’s Commie Bop where it met a truly supportive audience and gave great feedback!
+One audience member pointed out that not all ‘isms’ are bad, so I switched banishing ‘isms’ to banishing oppressors with the Oppressor Alphabet; another said, when learning I’d made my costume: “You need to tell us that!
+I want to hear that!”
+That same night, Buckman Coe co-hosted with bop founder Wes Carrol, and said to me afterwards:“You need more rhymes in that intro sistah!”
+Using their feedback, I wrote a rhyming intro which you can hear in the linked video (scroll to the end of this post to find the link).
+This responsiveness to audience is characteristic of how I work as a performance artist, and how BegonY’as grows.

 ROOTS, KNOWLEDGE AND THE BODY

-I carry knowledge in my body, in my blood – a sense I’ve held since writing my first poem at age ten, playing in Nova Scotia woods and performing one-girl cabarets in boathouses along the tidal river of my childhood.
-My partner Lyle also held that connection.
+I carry knowledge in my body, in my blood – a sense I’ve held since writing my first poem at age ten, playing in Nova Scotia woods and performing one-girl cabarets in boathouses along the tidal LaHave River of my childhood.
+My guy and good friend Lyle also held that connection.
 I inherited his ceremonial drum and rattles.
-Last year I joined the Bradley Family’s Unity Drummers at the Victoria Native Friendship Centre to deepen my understanding of Indigenous drumming and vocables – to add that sensibility to my practice.
+Last year, seeking to deepen my understanding of Indigenous drumming and vocables, to add that sensibility to my practice – I joined the Bradley Dick Family’s Unity Drummers at the Victoria Native Friendship Centre.
 I’d long wanted to build on what I’d learned from Tanya Tagaq in 2006, at the Vancouver Folk Festival, where I’d met her and she’d spontaneously invited me to breathe and vocalize with her.
-That brief encounter planted the seed for what I now do, and what needs to fully emerge in BegonY’as.
+That brief encounter planted the seed for what I was experimenting with when that man unplugged my mic, and what I’d like to develop to fully emerge in BegonY’as.
+You can see a couple very early versions of this exploration in my performance piece, created during the pandemic, With Nature, In a Tree.

 THE PERFORMANCE

 BegonY’as is a masked, costumed, spoken word, participatory performance.
-The costume – handmade, covered in fabric blooms – is itself a transformation: old pantyhose, and a ruffled top dyed pink, a white lace jacket dyed green, repurposed flowers from a Hawaiian lei stitched petal by petal onto an old green, ruffled skirt – making me a begonia.
+The costume – handmade, covered in fabric blooms – is itself a transformation: old pantyhose – one pair dyed green another dyed pink – a ruffled top dyed pink, a white lace jacket dyed green, repurposed flowers from a Hawaiian lei stitched petal by petal onto an old green, ruffled skirt – all come together to make me appear as a begonia.

-The performance guides the audience through the Oppressor Alphabet – naming and collectively banishing oppressors, letter by letter, with the audience invited to add their own.
-It culminates in the Blooming Begonias finale, where the audience joins in song and free improvisation:
+The performance invites the audience to imagine themselves as garden creatures, and to call out the names of what they are; then guides them through the Oppressor Alphabet – where they get to call out and banish by name, letter by letter, the pesty oppressors buzzing in our garden!
+The performance culminates in the Blooming Begonias finale – a work-in-progress – where the audience joins in song and free improvisation:

-“…the fuzzy wuzzies start to thrive, each dancing, singing their own tune, watching the Begonias bloom-ing in every colour…bloom-ing out, outside’a da box..” (excerpt BegonY’as copyright Alison Boston 2026)
+“…with the pesty oppressors gone, the garden starts to thrive and all the fuzzy wuzzies come alive, each dancing, singing their own tune, watching the Begonias bloom-ing in every colour…bloom-ing out, outside’a da box..” (excerpt BegonY’as copyright Alison Boston 2026)

 CURRENT STATE AND DEVELOPMENT GOALS